rackerlabs/design-system/_component_design/select-filters.md

 ### Popover element

-After the filter button is triggered, the popover element contain the filter checkboxes appears.
+After the filter button is triggered, the popover element containing the filter checkboxes appears.
 Popover size is depends on the amount of filters that are selectable.
-If the size of the popover becomes to large, consider using a search filter.
+If the size of the popover becomes too large, consider using a search filter.

 {% endcolumn %}